Truck Accident Lawyer in Portland, Oregon

 • Lack of Maintenance: Failing to perform regular maintenance on trucks can lead to catastrophic failures, such as brake malfunctions or tire blowouts.

 Under ORS § 31.600, truck accident claims are subject to a modified comparative fault standard.
-Each party will be liable for their “share” of the fault.
-You can still recover compensation if you are partially to blame for a truck accident—unless your fault is 51 percent or higher, in which case you cannot recover any compensation.
+Each party will be liable for its “share” of the fault.
+You can still get compensation if you are partly at fault for a truck accident.
+However, if your fault is 51 percent or more, you cannot get any compensation.

 A Two-Year Statute of Limitations for Semi-Truck Accident Injury Cases